-3.1.1 Status LEDs
+3.1.1 Status LEDs of the Board 7271RC

 Board 7271RC has Status LEDs on the front panel.
 These facilitate detection of the operating status of installed boards.

 The LEDs represent the following board conditions:

 SEND LED (yellow) Description

 Flashing / flickering Normal case - indicates access to the system bus.
 Board 7271RC is correctly integrated into System 7001RC or 68xx.

 Off Board 7271RC is not ready for operation.

 On Fault on Board 7271RC.